Property jargon buster for first-time buyers

 A surveyor, accredited by the Royal Institute of Chartered Surveyors (RICS), who is employed to complete a survey of a property.

-The fee paid to an estate agent for selling a property.
+The estate agent’s selling fees for selling a property.
 Typically a percentage of the property price, although fixed-fee services are growing in popularity.

 The parts of a freehold building that are shared by the leaseholders eg the hallways and staircases.